-David and Gail O'Brien while visiting the O'Brien Institute in 2021.
+David and Gail O'Brien on a recent visit to the O'Brien Institute.

 "I can't say enough about how proud we are of the outstanding work and impact that the Institute has had... we truly believe in, and are inspired by, the work that has been achieved."